libgd/libgd/CONTRIBUTING.md

 other language binding) or add content to the documentation, you will be more than welcome.

-We use NaturalDocs 1.5x for the API and general documentations.
+We use Doxygen for the API and general documentations.
 It supports rest, markdown or text (see the docs folder in our repository for examples).

 ### Reporting Bugs or request a feature